NHSDigital/IOPS-FHIR-Simplifier-Backup/Pathology/backup/guides/Copy-of--FHIR-Implementation-Guide-Template-2.0/Home/Index.page.md

 * Help and Support:
     * {{pagelink:ContactUs}}: provides details for contacting the authors of this implementation guide.
     * {{pagelink:ReleaseNotes}}: summarises the changes that have been made to this implementation guide.
-    * {{pagelink:Glossary}}: provides a definition of acronyms and terms that are used in this implementation guide.
+    * {{pagelink:Glossary}}: provides a definition of key abbreviations and terms that are used in this implementation guide.
     * {{pagelink:Sitemap}}: lists all of the key sections and pages that are included in this implementation guide.